If he likes you his texting habits will prove it

 He spends more quality time with you face-to-face than through text

-At some point, I think we eventually become immune to that lack-luster level of human connection when it pertains to our close or intimate relationships.
-Hence why texting becomes an addiction – our fallback – and it’s lazy when we can help it.
+At some point, I think we eventually become immune to that lack-luster level of human connection, though.
+Hence why texting becomes an addiction – our most *abused* fallback.
+The fact is, it’s laziness when we can help it.
 And if you’re spending more time texting than you are actually together, you might be doing your relationship a disservice in the long run.

-Because, trust me, when he legit likes you it won’t simply be a textuationship.
+Because, when he legit likes you it won’t be a textuationship.
+And, trust me, you DON’T want that.

 5 2 votes